tariq4014/4-Bit-Microprocessor/README.md

 ## Overview
 This project focuses on designing and implementing a simple microprocessor, often referred to as a "brainless CPU."
 The development process involves digital logic design, circuit simulation, and Verilog-based implementation.
 The project is structured into multiple stages, each focusing on different components that contribute to the overall functionality of the microprocessor.

-## Project Highlights
-- **Digital Logic Mastery**: Implemented fundamental logic components, including adders, multiplexers, and registers.
-- **Verilog Implementation**: Designed and simulated hardware logic using Verilog.
-- **ROM-based Controller**: Created a finite-state machine (FSM) to control the CPU.
-- **Memory and Instruction Set**: Implemented RAM, ROM, and an instruction set for program execution.
-- **Interactive Debugging**: Utilized GTKWave for waveform analysis and debugging.

 ## Project Structure
 ### **1. Laying the Foundation**
 - Built a **4-bit incrementor** for the Program Counter (PC) using half and full adders.